hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractTheStepOfVerifyingItemInShoppingCartIntoMethods.md

-# Abstract the step of verifying item in shopping cart into methods
+# Extract the step of verifying item in shopping cart into methods

 Let's package the step of verifying item in shopping cart into methods: `verifyItemAddedToShoppingCart` and `verifyItemAddedShownInShoppingCart` in "buy_book.rb".
 An it should look like: